chazzka/clanekcathedral/clanek.md

 The *n_neighbors* parameter of the Local Outlier Factor algorithm is useful to control the number of neighbors to be taken in the query.
 Considering our example, the algorithm clearly lacks sufficient number of neighbors, since it marked the whole neighborhood as a novelty area.

+When experimentally optimizing the number of neighbors, we

 Oba ty algoritmy maji furu parametrů, které musíme nastavit Other notable parameters with huge impact on the result are...